cockroachdb/docs/src/current/v24.3/wal-failover.md

 Notice the flags passed to `cockroach start`:

 - Multiple `--store` paths
-- `--wal-failover=among-stores` since we have multiple stores to choose from for WAL failover
+- `--wal-failover=among-stores` since there are multiple stores to choose from for WAL failover
 - `--log-config-file` uses the `logs.yaml` we created in [Step 3](#3-log-configuration-for-wal-failover)

 <a name="single-store-config"></a>